 As a voice teacher, one of the genres I am consistently suggesting students try is jazz singing.
 Why?
 One reason is that learning a jazz standard really helps you grow stronger with your vocal phrasing.
 It’s also great for singers because it allows for more freedom in your musicianship: you can play more with tempo, try some scat, and so on.

 Please don’t think that jazz is best suited for low, smoky voices, though!
 Opera diva Renee Fleming, a soprano singer, is a huge fan of jazz.
 In fact, she made money performing jazz at night while studying classical voice during the day as a young singer.
+Jazz can sound great with any type of voice, as long as the vocal skills are strong!

 Popular Jazz Songs for Females